theBrianCui/CSC-143-Notes/11.20/src/README.md

         In CS, a Graph is a data structure.
         In Microsoft Excel, a Graph is a chart.
         Know the difference!

+### Graphs in Programming

+The most "natural" way to store a graph is to construct Node objects, and use references as edges.

+See: GraphNode.java, DirectedGraphNode.java, DirectedGraphNodeTest.java

 ### Graph Traversal